thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embrace.md

 - Centralize data management and governance in the external database.
 - Save significant time and money by avoiding ETL pipelines.
 - Connect to multiple external databases.
-- Custom calendar available with Snowflake, Amazon Redshift, Google BigQuery, and Azure Synapse
+- Custom calendar available with Snowflake.

 ## Limitations